juanbkm/donor2019/content/modalities/urban-financing-partnership-facility.md

       - partner: United States ($100,000.00 million)
     description: |
       UCCRTF supports fast-growing cities in Asia to reduce the risks poor and vulnerable people face from floods, storms or droughts, by helping to better plan and design infrastructure to invest against these impacts.
-tf:
-  - name: Urban Environmental Infrastructure Fund
+  - name: Urban Environmental Infrastructure Fund (UEIF)
     type: multi
     id: ueif
     tcc: $21.5 million